 Why is this medication prescribed?

-Secukinumab injection is used to treat moderate to severe plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in people whose psoriasis is too severe to be treated by topical medications alone.
+Secukinumab injection is used to treat moderate to severe plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults whose psoriasis is too severe to be treated by topical medications alone.
+It is also used in adults to treat psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin).
+Secukinumab injection is used in adults to treat ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas, causing pain, swelling, and joint damage).
+It is also used in adults to treat active non-radiographic axial spondyloarthritis (a condition in which the body attacks the joints of the spine and other areas, causing pain and signs of swelling, but without changes seen on x-ray).
 Secukinumab injection is in a class of medications called monoclonal antibodies.
 It works by stopping the action of certain cells in the body that cause the symptoms of psoriasis.

 How should this medicine be used?

 Secukinumab injection comes as a prefilled syringe, a dosing pen, and as a powder to be mixed with liquid and injected subcutaneously (under the skin).
-It is usually injected once every week for the first 5 doses and then once every 4 weeks.
+It is usually injected once every wee k for the first 5 doses and then once every 4 weeks.
+For psoriatic arthritis, ankylosing spondylitis, and axial spondyloarthritis, it may also be injected once every 4 weeks.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use secukinumab injection exactly as directed.
 Do not inject more or less of it or inject it more often than prescribed by your doctor.

 You may receive your first subcutaneous dose of secukinumab injection in your doctor's office.
 After that, your doctor may allow you to inject secukinumab yourself or have a friend or relative perform the injections.
 Before you use secukinumab injection yourself the first time, read the manufacturer's information for the patient that comes with the medication.
 Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.